StevieG47/TurtleBot-Roomba/README.md

-# TurtleBot Simple Walker
+# TurtleBot3 Simple Walker

 ### Overview

-- A ROS package with a simple walker algorithm for a TurtleBot to move like a Roomba vacuum, simulated in Gazebo.
+- A ROS package with a simple walker algorithm for a TurtleBot3 to move like a Roomba vacuum, simulated in Gazebo.
 The robot will move forward until detecting an obstacle, turn in place, and continue moving forward.

-- The included node publishes to the */cmd_vel_mux/input/teleop* to drive the robot (publishing to the */mobile_base/commands/velocity* topic would work as well).
+- The included node publishes to the */cmd_vel* to drive the robot (publishing to the */mobile_base/commands/velocity* topic would work as well).
 It also subscribes to the */scan* topic to get sensor information.

 ### Dependencies
-- ROS Indigo
+- ROS Melodic
 - Gazebo
 - catkin
-- turtlebot_gazebo
+- turtlebot3_gazebo
-- roscpp package
+- roscpp
-- geometry_msgs package
+- geometry_msgs